-CONTENT TOPIC ESSENTIAL QUESTION INDICATOR AND OBJECTIVES Students will examine Maryland's response to British policy by: Maryland's response to the Revolution Why did some Marylanders support the Revolution and others did not? evaluating the role of various groups, including women, African Americans, and American Indians in Maryland supporting the American Revolution.
+CONTENT TOPIC ESSENTIAL QUESTION INDICATOR AND OBJECTIVES Maryland's response to the Revolution Why did some Marylanders support the Revolution and others did not?
+Students will examine Maryland's response to British policy by: evaluating the role of various groups, including women, African Americans, and American Indians in Maryland supporting the American Revolution.